Medicines for osteoporosis

 When are Medicines Used?

 Your doctor may prescribe certain medicines to help lower your risk of fractures.
-These medicines make the bones in your hips, spine, and other areas less likely to break.
+These medicines can make the bones in your hips, spine, and other areas less likely to break.

 Your doctor may prescribe medicines when: